KronosTitan69/STEMENOF-Project-Gaia/Gaia Website Report.md

 ## What Simulations Are Involved

-While the exact type of simulation depends on the research area, typical scientific simulations include:
+While the exact type of simulation depends on the research area, simulations used in this project include:

 - **Agent-based Simulations**: Used in social sciences, biology, or complex systems to model interactions among autonomous agents.
 - **Monte Carlo Simulations**: Used for stochastic processes, risk analysis, or statistical physics.
 - **Finite Element/Finite Difference Simulations**: Used in engineering, physics, and materials science for solving differential equations over discrete domains.
-- **Molecular Dynamics Simulations**: Used to study the physical movements of atoms and molecules.
-- **Computational Fluid Dynamics (CFD)**: Used to analyze fluid flow and heat transfer.

-The paper likely specifies the simulation type, its parameters, and provides a rationale for choosing this approach.

 ## Conclusion